 When can translation memory be used?

-Translation memories can be developed for almost all translations.
-TMs are assets that build over time – the more that’s fed in, the more that can be used in future – so they are particularly beneficial for organisations with a regular translation requirement.
+Translation memories can be developed for almost all translations, apart from creative or literary translation (e.g. poetry).
+TMs are assets that build over time – the more that’s fed in, the more they can be used in future – so they are particularly beneficial for organisations who have a regular translation requirement.

 Computer-assisted translation is the wider technology that includes the tools that build translation memories.
 CAT tools also allow us to discount for repetitions within the same or other files, even if we haven’t translated them yet.